emberjs/rfcs/text/0000-tracked-properties.md

 specifically demonstrates their usage by wrapping a common, simple external library such as `moment.js`.
 This will demonstrate its usage concretely, and establish best practices.

-## Acceptance Commitments

-> This section serves to capture the various commitments accepting this RFC
-> would entail.

-* Adds support for decorators and class fields to Ember's public API.
-Transforms would be included out of the box as well.
-* Adds the `tracked` decorator, which can be used in both classic classes and native classes.

 ## Drawbacks